One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 If you have turned off your oven and still heating up, check these components of your oven and you will find the solution right away.

 You will sense it when your keypad says your oven is off but it is still running on its own.
-The damaged circuit board will not be able to send signals to the oven’s thermostat to shut down but show on the screen that your oven is turned off.
+The damaged control board will not be able to send signals to the oven’s thermostat to shut down but show on the screen that your oven is turned off.

-Damaged Thermostat
+2. Damaged Thermostat

 Although it is almost impossible, it happens.
 Your thermostat is exposed to the heat more than any other part of your oven.
 It regulates the temperature and gives the signal when to rise and lower the temperature.